Skip to main content

 Hyperthyroidism in cats can now be treated right here in Southland, with the launch of our brand new, purpose-built centre at VetSouth Invercargill.

-It’s the only facility of its kind south of Christchurch, run by our skilled team of veterinary professionals who have specialist training in radiation medicine and extensive experience in companion animal diagnostics and treatment.
+The only facility of its kind south of Christchurch, it's run by our skilled team of veterinary professionals who have specialist training in radiation medicine and extensive experience in companion animal diagnostics and treatment.

 You can feel confident your cat is in safe hands.
 With a genuine passion for feline care, our team is committed to making the entire process as smooth and stress-free as possible – from the first consult through to recovery and follow-up.